theQRL/theqrl.org/_faq/economic_incentives.md

 ---

 #### Quantum Resistant Store of Value
 - This should have broad appeal to many different types of people.
-Building a crypto portfolio that you want to be diverse and resistant to all sorts of market events?
+Building a cryptocurrency portfolio that you want to be diverse and resistant to all sorts of market events?
 We would argue that having something in there that will still be standing after a black swan-type event would be prudent.
 As would it for anyone who wants to just have their value in as secure an instrument as possible.
 - For those who are Ledger users, our utility may get a bump as we will be compatible with the Ledger Nano S

 #### Ephemeral Data Messaging Layer